• 12 min read

 Here’s a quick recap on how to generate solar leads:

-• Diversify your approach, trying multiple solar leads businesses and lead generation methods.
+• Diversify your approach by trying multiple solar leads businesses and lead generation methods.

 • Buying solar leads can work, but it’s not always effective due to competition, price, and quality of leads.